mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

 ### Conclusion and Recommendations

 Consumer sentiment is a strong predictor of a company’s stock performance.
-For iPhones, consumers and news reporters are in general more positive than negative. iPhone 11 was not as successful as iPhone 8 and iPhone X based on the smaller increase in positive sentiment after its release relative to the other two models and based on the coefficients and p-values of the regression analysis.
-I also noticed that for the iPhone 11, there were considerably fewer articles published from my sources related to Apple and iPhone products in general in the two weeks leading up to the release than for the same time frame prior to the 8 and X releases.
-This along with the observations of the lower stock returns during the period for the 11, seem to support that there was less success with the marketing strategy and less positive sentiment associated with the release of the 11, at least in news coverage.
-I recommend that Apple marketing strategy and media or brand management make an effort to stay more engaged with general consumers via social media platforms and especially through media coverage such as news publishers before and after each new iPhone release, especially with technology focused publishing because tech articles tend to mention leaks and new information regarding new features in a very positive sentiment.
+For iPhones, consumers and news reporters were in general more positive than negative. iPhone 11 was not as successful as iPhone 8 and iPhone X based on the smaller increase in positive sentiment after its release relative to the other two models and based on the coefficients and p-values of the regression analysis.
+I also noticed that for the iPhone 11, there were considerably fewer articles published from my sources related to Apple and iPhone products in general in the two weeks leading up to the release than for the same time frame prior to the iPhone 8 and iPhone X releases.
+Along with the observations of the lower stock returns during the period for the iPhone 11, this seems to support that there was less success with the marketing strategy and less positive sentiment associated with the release of the iPhone 11, at least in news coverage.
+I recommend that Apple marketing strategy and media or brand management teams make an effort to stay more engaged with general consumers via social media platforms and through media coverage such as news publishers before and after each new iPhone release, especially with technology focused publishing because tech articles tend to mention leaks and new information regarding new features in a very positive sentiment.
 Continuous and consistent coverage will encourage consumers to actively talk about the products, keep topics trending, create more opportunities to develop positive sentiment, and ultimately lead to better stock performance.